 - The predefined ones (for example, “Returning visitors”);

 Above the table is the selected period.
 To modify it, pull down the drop-down menu “Period” located at the top of the page: the table is automatically updated.

 The first line of the table is dedicated to the selected audience (here, all visitors) and related data: the segment’s size (here, 100% since the audience consists of all visitors), the conversion rate and the gain generated.
 If you want to edit this item and select another audience, click on “Filter audience” at the top of the page and apply one of the proposed filters: the table is automatically updated.

 A search bar is available if you want to select an existing segment.

 Understand the title of the columns

-The number of visitors to this segment and its difference with the selected audience and the overall percentage audience.
+The number of visits to this segment and its difference with the selected audience and the overall percentage audience.

-The evolution of visitors on this segment between the selected period and the same previous period (P-1).
+The evolution of visits on this segment between the selected period and the same previous period (P-1).